Audio Reading of this Page

 Lifestyle Changes

-Making changes to your lifestyle can manage endometriosis.
+Making changes to your lifestyle can help to manage endometriosis.
 Eating a healthy, balanced diet and keeping active can be helpful.
 Many people find success with a low FODMAP diet, which can be particularly helpful for bowel issues.

 You can also try complementary therapies like naturopathy, physiotherapy, massage, acupuncture and meditation.
 There is less evidence to support whether these therapies are effective but many people find them helpful for managing symptoms.